How do you create a strong, secure password?

-Yet, how do you make sure you create a strong password, and how do you then remember it?
-This article will introduce you to a few different methods that should help you choose passwords and PIN codes that are adequately secure.
+But how can you ensure that you’re creating a strong password, and how do you then remember it?
+This article will introduce you to a number of ways to create new passwords that are secure and easy to remember.

 The importance of a secure password